Robotto/serial2keyboard/README.md

 There's precompiled binaries built with pyinstaller (--onefile) for Windows, OSX and linux.

-They shouldn't require you to install anything else, but I've only tested on systems with full python installations..
-So..
-Your mileage may vary...
+They shouldn't require you to install anything else...

 On windows type something like:
 ```serial2keyboard.exe COM3 9600```